Saruul-Ulzii/st-collapsable/readme.md

     <div>My collapsable html content</div>
   </st-collapsable>
 ```
-- define triggers for your collapsable content (it is crucial that your trigger has class St-Collapsable__trigger and points to id of collapsable content with st-collapsable-trigger:
+- define triggers for your collapsable content (it is crucial that your trigger has class St-Collapsable__trigger and points to id of collapsable content with st-collapsable-trigger):
 ```
   <button class="St-Collapsable__trigger" st-collapsable-trigger="collapsable-test">trigger</button>
   <span class="St-Collapsable__trigger" st-collapsable-trigger="collapsable-test">trigger</span>